Read Across America Day: How to Encourage Kids to Read

 Take a Reading Field Trip

-Both Stahl and Salinger say that taking field trips are a great way to encourage reading.
+Both Stahl and Salinger say that taking field trips is a great way to encourage reading.
 An easy and low-cost reading field trip can be as simple as a trip to your local library.

 Stahl says being able to go in and check out books can be turned into a special activity, especially for younger children.

-Other field trips to places like museums, zoos and aquariums can be great ways to encourage reading.
+Other field trips to places like museums, zoos, and aquariums can be great ways to encourage reading.

 “Reading about the things to be seen, actually reading the legends on displays – which have become much more child-friendly in most places – and looking for books in the gift shop” are all ways parents can motivate their children to read while spending time with them, Salinger said.